Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

 \subsection{Motivational Interviewing Strategies}

 Motivational Interviewing (MI) Strategies are a set of client-centric techniques used by therapists for client betterment \cite{MITI_4}.
 The underlying principle of MI techniques focuses on a therapeutic alliance between a patient and a therapist with an emphasis on patient autonomy.
 These techniques are suitable for online peer counseling platforms given the established effectiveness in reducing drug and alcohol abuse \cite{mi_abuse_1, mi_abuse_2, mi_abuse_3, effective_MI_1}, decrease in smoking \cite{mi_smoking_1}, and reduction of sexual risk behaviors \cite{mi_beh_se_1, mi_beh_se_2}.
 We used the corpus released by prior work on 7 Cups \cite{shah2022modeling}, which identifies and annotates 17 categories of counseling techniques on 14,797 utterances from 7 Cups chats (referred to as \emph{7C-MI} hereafter).
-We selected a set of MI strategies based on a few criteria: (1) there are a relatively good amount of available annotations released by prior work so that we can build machine learning models with reasonable accuracy; and (2) these MI strategies are widely used by prior work with a sufficient grounding in the MI literature.
-This led us to 8 strategies, as shown in \ref{tab:auto-label}.
-Future work can easily annotate other types of counseling strategies to expand this set.
+In this work, we selected a set of MI strategies mainly based on whether there are enough annotations from previous work to build reasonably accurate machine-learning models.
+This led us to 8 strategies, as shown in Table \ref{tab:auto-label}.
+Future work can easily annotate other types of counseling strategies or employ other psychotherapy frameworks to expand this set.